cancel

 TL;DR-Sweepy-Icon (1).png

-This page provides a step-by-step guide on configuring Azure AD to set up Single Sign-On (SSO) for Lansweeper Cloud.
+This page provides a step-by-step guide on configuring Microsoft Entra ID (Azure AD) to set up Single Sign-On (SSO) for Lansweeper Sites.

-There are two main ways to log into Cloud: using a login/password created in Cloud itself or using SSO.
+There are two main ways to log into Lansweeper Sites: using a login/password created in Sites itself or using SSO.
 Logging in with SSO is supported for identity providers that offer SAML (Security Assertion Markup Language) or OIDC (OpenID Connect).
 Azure Active Directory is such an identity provider or IdP.

-This article explains how to do the necessary SSO setup in Azure AD to then complete an SSO configuration in Cloud.
-Note that for these Azure AD instructions we're using SAML as an SSO connection type.
+This article explains how to do the necessary SSO setup in Microsoft Entra ID (Azure AD) to then complete an SSO configuration in Lansweeper Sites.
+Note that for these Microsoft Entra ID (Azure AD) instructions we're using SAML as an SSO connection type.

-This article explains where in Azure AD to gather the SSO connection details that you need to submit in the Add SSO Connection pop-up in Cloud.
-Make sure to read the general Cloud SSO instructions first before reading this article, as it only explains where in Azure AD to find and input the details of the SSO connection.
+This article explains where in Microsoft Entra ID (Azure AD) to gather the SSO connection details that you need to submit in the Add SSO Connection pop-up in Sites.
+Make sure to read the general Lansweeper SSO instructions first before reading this article, as it only explains where in Microsoft Entra ID (Azure AD) to find and input the details of the SSO connection.
+For more information about how to improve security with Lansweeper, check out 5 Features of Lansweeper Cloud that Strengthen Security.

 1. Log into the Azure portal and browse to the Azure Active Directory resource.